Current Law and Proposed Changes

 - If your boat does not have a muffler while operating within 5 nautical miles of land, it is illegal to operate anywhere in Canada.
 Boats manufactured before Jan.
 1 1960 are exempt.
 There are some other minor exemptions

-- If your boat has a Captains Choice, it must be disconnected in quiet/through-the-prop mode in a fashion that it is not possible to switch on while operating the boat.
+- If your boat has an exhaust diverter / Captains Choice, it must be disconnected in quiet/through-the-prop mode in a fashion that it is not possible to switch on while operating the boat.

 - All motors that exhaust through-the-prop are legal.
 This includes outboards, personal watercraft and inboard/outboards as long as the exhaust has not been re-directed through the transom without mufflers.

-- Exhaust that exits through the transom or side of the boat and have mufflers are legal
+- Exhaust that exits through the transom or side of the boat and has mufflers are legal

-- Expand the law to include decibel limits on motor noise from boats
+- Expand the regulation to include performance standards for boat motor noise set in decibels

 - Easy to understand, easy to enforce